JI-Maina/alx-system_engineering-devops/0x00-shell_permissions/README.md

 Script 10-mirror_permissions sets the mode of file hello the same as olleh's mode.

 Script 12-directory_permissions creates a directory called my_dir with permissions 751.

+Script 13-change_group changes the group owner to school for the file hello.